uswds/uswds-site/pages/style-tokens/color/system-tokens.md

 layout: styleguide
 title: System color tokens
 category: Style tokens
-lead: USWDS system color tokens are the complete palette of color tokens from which any project can build a theme palette
+lead: USWDS system color tokens are the complete palette of color tokens from which any project can build a theme palette.
 type: docs
 subnav:
   - text: Red warm